-This post shows students and new users steps to find their Windows 11 product (activation) key.
+This article explains how to find your Windows 11 product (activation) key.

 The activation (product) key ensures that Windows is not installed simultaneously on multiple computers.
 That’s why every time you install Windows, you’ll be asked for a product key to activate it.
 If the product key is being used on other computers, you may be allowed to activate it, and Windows will not work until activated.